 Cooking was done over a coal stove - Lillian recalls picking up pieces of coal from the roadside with her mother.
 Lillian would spend nights by the fireplace with her father, whom she felt close to and who would teach her.
 Her teachers thought she had much schooling as a result.

 The bungalow described by Lillian "on the road from Fairmont" corresponds to the Showalter residence that was recorded in the census of 1910.
-This is also the bungalow that Lillian told me had a cemetery behind the back bedroom window, off to one side, behind a fence - a cemetery that has completely disappeared from the records.

 1910 Census